mailchimp/content-style-guide/02-voice-and-tone.html.md

 3. **We are translators.** Only experts can make what is difficult look easy, and it is our job to demystify and educate.
 We try not to inundate the customer with industry terminology, and when we must, we ensure that it is well-defined.

 ## Tone

-strongDM's tone is usually informal, but it is always more important to be clear and to be understood than to be entertaining.
+The tone we use for strongDM documenation is usually informal, but it is always more important to be clear and to be understood than to be entertaining.
 When you are writing, consider the reader's state of mind.
 Are they relieved to be finished with a launch?
 Are they confused and seeking our help on Twitter?
 Once you have an idea of the potential emotional state of the reader of a piece of content, you can adjust your tone accordingly.

-strongDM has a sense of humor, so feel free to be funny when it is appropriate and when it comes naturally to you.
-But do not go out of your way to make a joke.
-Forced humor is worse than none at all.
-If you are unsure, keep a straight face.

 ## Style tips